 The chair of the Team must convene the Team any time a student, staff or faculty member is immediately removed from campus.
 Such action is required when the student, staff or faculty member engages in serious criminal activity or demonstrates threatening behavior that constitutes a clear and present danger to the physical and/or emotional well-being of themselves and/or other students, faculty and staff.

-2022-2023 Academic Behavior Assessment Team members include:
+2024-2025 Academic Behavior Assessment Team members include:

 - Vice President of Campus Operations Nick Salzmann (chair)

 - Dean of Student Life Aubree Flickema

 - Athletics Director Rick Williams

-- Professor Jeremy Butler, PhD
+- Chief of Campus Safety Victor Marroquin

 REPORTING CRIMINAL EMERGENCIES